 For any fringe benefit, the amount that is to be included as remuneration is the value of the benefits calculated using the 'taxable value of fringe benefits' ending 31 March in the particular premium policy year, as specified in the Fringe Benefits Tax Assessment Act 1986.
-It is the actual value of the benefit provided (as determined by the Fringe Benefits Tax Assessment Act 1986) i.e. the grossed- up amount.
+It is the actual value of the benefit provided (as determined by the Fringe Benefits Tax Assessment Act 1986) multiplied by the relevant gross up factor i.e. the grossed-up taxable value.

-For example, for a benefit valued at \$2,000 then the employer would declare the grossed- up taxable amount which is \$2,000 multiplied by the relevant FBT gross-up formula amount (available from the Australian Tax Office website).
+For example, for a benefit valued at \$2,000 then the employer would declare the grossed-up taxable amount which is \$2,000 multiplied by the relevant FBT gross-up formula amount).